Credit card skimmers found at six Times Supermarket location

 - addresses

-There is no evidence of actual or attempted misuse of the information.
+There is no evidence of actual or attempted misuse of the information, and additional security measures are being put in place going forward.

+Customers should remain vigilant of their account statements and credit reports to ensure they are not affected or fall victim to identity theft and fraud.